 The Patient Protection and Affordable Care Act (ACA) is a federal law signed by the President in 2010.
 The law expands access to health insurance and creates a requirement to maintain coverage.
+As of tax year 2019, there is no longer a federal penalty for being uninsured.
 Beginning in 2015, taxpayers will be responsible for the following during tax time:

 When having your taxes prepared, you may need to bring additional documentation to aid in the preparation of your return.
-If you are uninsured, you may need to pay a penalty if you are not eligible for an exemption.
 VITA assists taxpayers with all tax time responsibilities related to the Affordable Care Act at no cost.

 To view a full list of exemptions, visit irs.gov.

 Taxpayers with specific questions about their taxes can visit www.irs.gov/help-&-resources, or call or visit the local IRS or Arizona Department or Revenue offices.
 The Tucson IRS Office will take appointments to provide face-to-face services.

 (520) 205-5008 - automated assistance

 (844) 545-5640 - appointment scheduling

 Monday - Friday 8:30AM - 4:30PM